- Search The Registry

 Born on a Mississippi plantation, his family moved to a farm near Port Gibson, MS, after Emancipation.
 Cayton worked his way through Alcorn College in Mississippi, graduating in the early 1880s.
 He then headed west, stopping briefly in Kansas, Salt Lake City, and Portland before finally ending up in Seattle, where he began working for the soon-defunct Populist newspaper.
 Later he worked as a political reporter for the Seattle Post-

 Cayton worked at the Seattle Standard, founded in 1892, the city’s first Black newspaper.
 In 1893, it closed, and Cayton issued the first edition of the Seattle Republican on May 19, 1894.

-In 1896, he married Susie Revels, the daughter of Hiram Revels, the first Black senator in America, who also became associate editor of the paper.
+In 1896, he married Susie Revels, the daughter of Hiram Revels, the first Black senator in America, who also became the paper's associate editor.
 The paper was political, with national, state, and local news in each issue.
 It published Cayton’s own Republican opinions.

 In Seattle, between 1900 and 1910, the number of Blacks had risen from 406 to 2,300, and white prejudice grew.
 Pride in his race was evidenced in coverage of local Black success stories and activities in the Black community.
 Cayton was a frequent delegate to the county and state nominating conventions, secretary of the party’s King County convention in 1902, and for several years a member of the Republican State Central Committee.

 Cayton lost political power and became the victim of Seattle’s changing racial and political patterns.
-In 1917, the Seattle Republican folded, three months after Cayton published an article about a Southern lynching.
+In 1917, the Seattle Republican folded three months after Cayton published an article about a Southern lynching.
 Subscriptions were canceled, and advertisements were dropped.